Generalized cold-atom simulators for vacuum decay

-Our proposed experimental parameters are summarized in Table~\ref{tab:parameters}.
-These were chosen to maximize the characteristic energy scale of the condensate, as this suppresses the influence of thermal fluctuations for a fixed temperature.
-This results in a significant population imbalance, $z\sim0.7$, which differs strongly from the symmetric case $z=0$.
-To scan over a range of decay rates, we vary the number of atoms and the strength of the confinement along the transverse directions inversely to each other, holding the 1D energy scale constant.
-This allows us to vary the dimensionless number density $\bar{n}_\varphi=\xi_\varphi n$, which controls the relative size of vacuum fluctuations, while leaving all other parameters of the relativistic theory fixed~\cite{Jenkins:2023pie}.
-Since the decay rate scales like $\log\Gamma\sim-\bar{n}_\varphi$, even the small range of $\bar{n}_\varphi$ considered here is enough to probe a broad range of scenarios.
+We summarize our proposed parameters in Table~\ref{tab:parameters}.
+We choose these to maximize the energy scale $mc_\varphi^2$, thereby suppressing the influence of thermal fluctuations.
+This results in a population imbalance $z\approx0.7$, which differs strongly from the symmetric case $z=0$.
+To scan over decay rates, we vary the number of atoms inversely to the strength of transverse confinement, holding $mc_\varphi^2$ constant.
+This lets one vary the dimensionless density $\bar{n}_\varphi=\xi_\varphi n$, which controls the fluctuation amplitudes, while leaving all other parameters of the relativistic theory fixed~\cite{Jenkins:2023eez}.
+Since the rate scales like $\log\Gamma\sim-\bar{n}_\varphi$, even a small range of $\bar{n}_\varphi$ is sufficient to probe a broad range of scenarios.